 7. How long can a protection order last?
 A protection order remains in force for any period of time specified by the court, but such period shall not exceed three years.

-Law For All is managed by the AURORA CHAMBERS Legal Practice.
-Receive updates straight to your inbox by subscribing to our newsletter.
+This website is managed by AURORA Chambers; a law practice in Trinidad and Tobago.
+Click HERE to receive updates straight to your inbox by subscribing to our newsletter.

 3/11/2022 12:23:54 am